chhajedji/scripts/README.md

 - Scripts to implement some basic computer (mainly linux) functionalities and a bit complex stuff using some some external programs.
 - These are more handy when using a [tiling window manager](https://en.wikipedia.org/wiki/Tiling_window_manager).

+> Most scripts are having an extension like `.sh` to avoid conflicts if a default command exists by that name (mostly unlikely).
+Also so that I know that this a script (mostly written by me) and not a command.
 ---

 #### [app_name](app_name.sh)